 1938 - The redone marquee was featured in an April 30, 1938 Boxoffice ad for Wagner sign letters.
 Thanks to Cinema Treasures contributor Tinseltoes for locating it.

 1983 - The theatre in use as the "temporary home" of a church.
 Note that much of the 30s marquee was still intact, although missing all the neon.
 That newer vertical still had some of the "Apollo West" lettering on it.
-Thanks to American Classic Images for this photo from their collection.
+Thanks to the now-vanished American Classic Images website for the photo.

 late 1980s - Gary Graver's shot of the theatre after use by one church group.
 Above the readerboard: "Center City Congregation."
 Graver was a filmmaker and cinematographer who, over several decades, took many photos of dying single screen theatres.
 Compilations of his photos can be seen on You Tube: "Second Run - part 1" and "Second Run - part 2."
 Wikipedia has an article on Gary.
 Thanks to Sean Graver for use of the photo.